crums-io/crums-pub/docs/crum_guide.md

 of a timechain (relying on its REST network interface), it's always a good idea to keep chain operators honest by monitoring and recording their chain state via this command.

+### Death of a Timechain

+If you accumulate crumtrails from a timechain that has died, a first step in the recovery process is to witness on another chain, the hash of the last block you know about from this now dead chain.
+If this ritual were practiced periodically during the life of a chain, the crumtrails one accumulated would still have evidentiary value even after the chain had died.
+Future versions will support opt-in tools for "collective" evidence commitment (in multiple timechains).

 ## `find`